 By Melissa Souza

 I have become increasingly aware of the antibiotics, growth hormones, and unsanitary practices involved in getting those perfectly wrapped steaks on the super market shelves.
 For about five minutes I attempted to purchase all organic meats for my family of six, and quickly realized that those costs were not feasible for our grocery budget.
 We grow our own produce, we raise our own eggs, so why can’t we raise our own meat?
-For starters, we have an acre.
-As much as I would love to add pigs, goats, and beef cattle to our homestead, there simply isn’t enough land to support large livestock.
+For starters, we have an acre.… Read the rest

 By Dave Duffy

 A-frames make great huts for small animals.
 Inexpensive and easy to construct, the steep angle discourages goats from climbing on top.
 Two people can move the lightweight structures easily so you can experiment and find the spot that suits your critters.